MET-OM/dnora/README.md

 ![eta](https://user-images.githubusercontent.com/67804784/160290851-ca743601-2ac7-48b5-be52-da3ec8c31e13.gif)

-Dnora contains the code of the function read_sms_mesh from the PyFVCOM package (distributed under the MIT License).
+dnora contains the code of the function read_sms_mesh from the PyFVCOM package (distributed under the MIT License).
 The original code can be found at https://github.com/pwcazenave/pyfvcom